-The ELT(DT) under test, including its GNSS Receiver and related GNSS Antenna, shall be configured in a set up representative of a typical installation on board an aircraft.
-The GNSS Antenna shall be mounted in the centre of a superstructure of at least 1m2 representative of the aircraft fuselage.
-The cabling between the GNSS Antenna and the ELT(DT) shall be the maximum length specified by the manufacturer.
+The ELT(DT) under test, including its GNSS receiver and related GNSS antenna, shall be configured in a set up representative of a typical installation on board an aircraft.
+The GNSS antenna shall be mounted in the centre of a superstructure of at least 1m representative of the aircraft fuselage.
+The ELT(DT) shall be mounted below the superstructure and the cabling between the GNSS/ELT antenna(s) and the ELT(DT) shall be the maximum length specified by the manufacturer.
 If the ELT(DT) can accept navigation data from an external navigation device as well as from its own internal navigation device, then the test shall be performed twice.
-Firstly with the GNSS Simulator signals being fed to both inputs (over the air to the GNSS Antenna and via a cable to the ELT(DT) external input), and secondly with the ELT(DT) external input disconnected (over the air signals only).
-If the GNSS Receiver and/or the ELT(DT) is normally powered such that it is in the 'Armed' mode of operation prior to activation of the ELT(DT) then it shall be configured in this mode for 15 minutes immediately prior to the commencement of the following test to ensure that it has initialised and has a valid location.
+Firstly, with the GNSS simulator signals being fed over the air to the GNSS/ELT antenna(s) and, if applicable, with the external navigation device input disconnected, and secondly with the GNSS simulator signals being fed over the air to the GNSS/ELT antenna(s) and with the ELT(DT) external GNSS input fed with an input signal as defined in K.2.2 above.
+During this second test after 6 minutes and 10 seconds remove the GNSS simulator signals fed over the air for a total time period of 3 minutes and 10 seconds and then restart the signals.
+If the GNSS receiver and/or the ELT(DT) is normally powered such that it is in the 'Armed' mode of operation prior to activation of the ELT(DT) then it shall be configured in this mode immediately after the commencement of the following test to ensure that it has initialised and has a valid location.